Sandy Oaks Volunteer Fire Department Makes It's Last Call

-ESD6 SHUTS DOWN SANDY OAKS VOLUNTEER FIRE DEPARTMENT.
+ESD6 shuts down the Sandy Oaks Volunteer Fire Department.
 The fire department will not be able to respond to fires, however, their EMS (Medical) calls are separate as well as the hazmat service that Sandy Oaks provides.
-Sadly though, a quick call from County Commissioner Rodriguez himself, lead to the cancelation of medical protection.
+Sadly though, a quick call from County Commissioner Rodriguez himself, lead to the cancellation of medical protection.
 And as I was informed, without insurance, the department will no longer run hazmat calls either.
 The taxpayers of the Sandy Oaks VFD are paying taxes that are not being used to utilize fire safety in their area.
 According to Ms. Mendelsohn, it is nepotism that caused a breach of contract with the Department.
 As long as the Sandy Oaks VFD has been in existence, it has had family members as their volunteers.
-It is after all a "volunteer" station, these people were never salary employeed individuals and most of them are not today.
+It is after all a "volunteer" station, these people were never salary employed individuals and most of them are not today.

 A few memories were shared about the Sandy Oaks Volunteer Fire Department by members of the community.

 A family shared a memory about their families experience with the fire department.
 A gentleman in the area, who passed several years ago, was fortunate to have Charlie Metzger and his father on the staff of the VFD as he had many health issues and they were always just minutes away to respond to his needs.

 Another neighborhood in the area had a small trash fire that quickly spread when the wind picked up and jumped from one property to the next, in those days, they were using an old pumper truck and it took them from about 9 am until about 8 pm to get the fire out and under control.
 The community members worked with the VFD to help save their properties.
 And it was shortly after that fire, that Charlie Metzger and John Longoria worked to get grants so that the department could get a new and state of the art fire truck.